 Monounsaturated fats: Substituted for saturated fats in your diet, they help lower bad LDL cholesterol and don't reduce good HDL cholesterol.
 Found in canola oil, olive oil, olives, avocados, nuts, and nut butters.

 Polyunsaturated fats: Help lower cholesterol.
 Found in fatty fish, vegetable oils, and nuts and sunflower seeds.

 Fish is a healthy choice when dining out.
 Ordering seafood such as salmon and tuna adds omega-3 fatty acids to your diet.
 They are a type of polyunsaturated fat that helps lower your heart disease risk.
 You’ll also find omega-3s in walnuts and edamame (soybeans).

 Avoid Fried Foods and Added Cheese

 Eating out often means getting too much saturated fat, cholesterol, sodium, and calories.

 How can you spot the dangers?
-Saturated fats come mostly from meat and dairy foods.
+Saturated fats come mostly from meat and whole-fat dairy foods.
 Tropical oils like palm oil and coconut oil, and butter are also saturated fats.
 Cholesterol is found in animal fats.
 Primarily the saturated fat and the cholesterol in the foods you eat increase your cholesterol levels.

 Spotting High-Sodium Foods